CoScale/docs/_docs_getting_started/index.md

 ---
-layout: default
+layout: page
+title: Getting started
 ---

-# Getting started

 How to get started with the CoScale platform.

-## Installing the agent
+## 1. Installing the agent

-## Installing the Real User monitoring snippet
+## 2. Installing the Real User monitoring snippet

-## Third party resources
+## 3. Third party resources

-## Pushing custom metrics
+## 4. Custom metrics